 It’s easier than you think to accidentally turn a boiler off.
 Make sure it’s switched on.
 If it’s still not working, check your electricity supply and see if the fuse for the boiler has tripped.
 If you have a gas boiler, check there aren’t any service disruptions in your area.
 If you have an oil boiler make sure the tank tap is open on your tank is open.

 3. Gently thaw your pipes

 Most combination boilers have a condensate pipe that runs outside the house.
 These are prone to freezing, which could stop a system working.
 If it’s frozen, turn your system off and defrost the pipe gently with a hairdryer, hot water, or a towel soaked in hot water.
-While you’re there, make sure the boiler vents are clear – and once everything’s thawed, you should be able to reset your boiler and get everything going again.
-Then (our top tip), ‘lag’ the pipes (insulation is a cheap purchase from DIY shops), to prevent them freezing again.
+While you’re there, make sure the boiler vents are clear.
+Once everything’s thawed, you should be able to reset your boiler and get everything going again.
+Then lag the pipes (wrapping them in inexpensive insulation from DIY shops), to prevent them freezing again.